annalithell/learningErlang/README.md

-# learning some Erlang for course in concurrent programming
+# learning Erlang
+## for course in concurrent programming